-Judge Campbell requires that a Waiver of Speedy Trial Rights, signed by the defendant, be filed along with a motion to continue a criminal trial.
+Most judges require that a Waiver of Speedy Trial Rights, signed by the defendant, be filed along with a motion to continue a criminal trial.

 Counsel should not assume that a trial will be continued automatically upon request of the parties.
+Further, each judge has different procedures and deadlines for filing motions to continue trials.